Rape

 Introduction

-These ineffective laws of rape which are again and again drafted and implemented due to the
+These ineffective laws of rape, which are again and again drafted and implemented due to Public sentiments, are jeopardising the nation itself, with no commendable changes for the safety of the nation.

 not going to erode these cases, we need a significant change in our cultural and educational

-implementation if Governor gives an assent because it includes the provisions which overrides
+implementation if the Governor gives an assent, because it includes provisions which override the central laws.

 Legal Provisions or Amendments Proposed in the Bill: